 A man has been arrested over an alleged gesture made at the FA Cup tie between Liverpool and Manchester United.

-On Saturday night a police spokeswoman said: The man has been taken to a police station and will be questioned by officers.
-Merseyside Police would like to thank North Wales Police and Liverpool Football Club for their assistance
+night a police spokeswoman said: The man has been taken to a police station and will be questioned by officers.
+Merseyside Police would like to thank North Wales Police and Liverpool Football Club for their assistance with this matter.

 Richard Evans, who works at Browne's and designed the eye catching display, says he hoped to grab customers' attention, not to offend anyone